gromacs/releng/docs/releng.rst

   Use the specified gcc version as the compiler. clang-X.Y
-  Use the specified clang version as the compiler. clang-analyzer
+  Use the specified clang version as the compiler. clang-static-analyzer-X.Y
-  Obsolete way of specifying the use of clang static analyzer (in combination with clang-X.Y). clang-static-analyzer-X.Y
   Use the specified clang static analyzer as the compiler. icc-X.Y